In year 2012

-Bicycle tour in Georgia (Caucaus) and Armenia to commemorate the Hungarian prisoners of war and Hungarian civilians, who worked in the Soviet Union
+Bicycle tour in Georgia (Caucaus) and Armenia to commemorate the Hungarian prisoners of war and Hungarian civilians, who were dragged by the Soviets to the Soviet Union, to work in gulag camps

 To open the picture click on the link to enlarge it click in the picture !